-- Ensure everyone meets Transport Canada Regulations.
+- Ensure everyone meets Transport Canada regulations.

 - If relevant, confirm the vehicles are locked and keys are a safe place.

-- Identify the leader and sweep.
+- Identify the leader and sweep to the group.

 - Discuss the paddling plan; what to expect, check the chart, include time frames for paddling, breaks, lunch, and other goals.